 The distribution of manure management systems has been estimated by using different data sources.
 Information on manure management is collected by Luke but not at the detailed level needed for emissions inventory purposes.
 Use of manure management systems is estimated based on data from the Information Centre of the Ministry of Agriculture and Forestry, the results of a questionnaire sent to Regional Employment and Economic Development Centres and to Regional Environment Centres, and through expert estimates (Sipilä, I. and Kapuinen, P. MTT) as described in Grönroos et al., (2009).
-Due to the low response rate on the questionnaire (only 8 questionnaires were received back), the distribution of different manure management systems is guite uncertain.
-A new questionnaire (Grönroos J & Luostarinen S, Suomen lantojen käsittely

-(Manure management in Finland, Manuscript.) has been made in 2013 to 11 120 farms, stables or fur farms, with a response rate of about 23 % answered.
+Due to the low response rate on the questionnaire (only 8 questionnaires were received back), the distribution of different manure management systems is quite uncertain.
+A new questionnaire (Grönroos J & Luostarinen S, Suomen lantojen käsittely (Manure management in Finland, unpublished.) has been made in 2013 to 11 120 farms, stables or fur farms, with a response rate of about 23 % answered.
 Based on this study, activity data of shares of manure management systems for years 1990-2005 stayed the same but from 2006 onwards the values were updated.
 In addition, dairy pasture parameters were updated from 2006 onwards series by updating the year 2012 management system data and interpolating the years 2006-2011.
 The values for 2013 and 2015 are based on the estimated trend between 2012 and 2020 where a continued increase for the share of slurry is assumed.
-Information about changes made the data are presented in Grönroos 2014 (in Finnish, to https://helda.helsinki.fi/handle/10138/152766).
+Information about changes made to the data are presented in Grönroos 2014 (in Finnish, https://helda.helsinki.fi/handle/10138/152766).

-The share of manure in dry lots (1-3% of extracted manure) is a rough estimate which will be updated when more data is available (Finland's EU GHG-NIR 2013, 2015),
+The share of manure in dry lots (8.3% of extracted manure) is also based on a questionnaire made in 2013.